christianalfoni/grunt-tdd/README.md

 - Supports Buster, Mocha and Jasmine
 - Supports AngularJS unit tests
 - Runs both browser and node tests and displays the result in your browser
+- Hit **SPACEBAR** to toggle collapsing of tests, only showing the ones that give error

 ## Configuration